 - Use a spatula to carefully slide the crostata onto a serving plate.

-Now that you’ve seen how easy it is to make crostatas, I invite all of you to give it a try.
-Tag me with your beautiful crostata photos using #mangiabedda or @mangiabedda on Facebook or Instagram.
-And don’t forget to Pin the recipe for later.
+Now that you've seen how easy it is to make crostatas, I invite all of you to give it a try.
+If you try out this easy recipe, let me know how much you enjoyed it by rating it in the recipe card below.
+And don't forget to Pin the recipe for later.
 Buon appetito!

 Ingredients